 - Range, which indicates the applicability of the QoS attributes in the Ranging/SL Positioning operation over PC5.

-Editor's note: Other QoS attributes are FFS, and will be aligned with RAN WGs.

-Ranging/SL Positioning QoS information is used for determination of Ranging method.
-The Ranging methods are defined in TS 38.355 [12].
+Ranging/SL Positioning QoS information is used for determination of Ranging/SL Positioning method.
+The Ranging/SL Positioning methods are defined in TS 38.355 [12].

 5.7.3 Handling of RSPP transport QoS

 The V2X/ProSe layer handles the RSPP traffic as the V2X/ProSe application data packets for the QoS treatment.
-QoS handling mechanism of V2X as defined in TS 23.287 [6] or QoS handling mechanism of 5G ProSe as defined in TS 23.304 [7] is reused.
+QoS handling mechanism of V2X as defined in clause 5.4 of TS 23.287 [6] or QoS handling mechanism of 5G ProSe as defined in clause 5.6.1 of TS 23.304 [7] is reused.

-Editor's note: PQI values for RSPP transport is FFS.
+PQI values as defined in TS 23.287 [6] and TS 23.304 [7] may be reused for RSPP transport QoS.

 5.8 Subscription to Ranging/SL Positioning

 The subscription information in the UDM contains information to give the user permission to use 5G Ranging/SL Positioning.